Frequently Asked Questions: Health Insurance

 - Should I bring my insurance card with me to the SHCC?

-- How do I enroll in a university-sponsored insurance plan?
+- How do I enroll in the UF insurance plan?

 - Do I need to let my insurance company know that I’m going to be seen at the SHCC?